 First Deputy Mayor

-In charge of the Area of Work, Economy and Strategic Planning
+In charge of the Area of Economy and Employment, Digital City and International Relations

 - Eloi Badia Casas